This post contains aff. links.

 Now you have some ideas too!

-If you don’t want to create all the materials for these slime stations – you can check out my Slime Science Stations resource on Teachers Pay Teachers, or for a smaller price here on my website.
+If you don’t want to create all the materials for these slime stations – you can check out my Slime Science Stations resource on Teachers Pay Teachers, or here on my website.
 In it, you will receive 8 different slime recipes,

 a slime booklet (full page and half pages),